tcyhx/release/readme.txt

 - Version: 1.0 (last update: May-21-2014)

 - Note:
-(1) The code is based on our submitted paper:
+(1) The code is based on our paper:
+    Yuan H, Wu S, Cheng P, An P, and Bao S, Nonlocal Random Walks for Semi-Automatic 2D-to-3D Image Conversion, IEEE Signal Processing Letters, 2015, 22(3): 371-374.
-    Nonlocal Random Walks Algorithm for Semi-Automatic 2D-to-3D Image Conversion (2) Some code is in p-file format.
-All the code will be shared when the review of our paper is finished.
+(2) Some code is in p-file format.
+All the source code are available on NRW.
 (4) The code has been tested in MATLAB R2013a running on Windows 7(64bit).

 - Usage example: